kaeri-gg/decision-fatigue/README.md

 ## Credits
 Designed & developed by **_[Kaeri](https://kaeri-gg.github.io/)_**

-Inspired [Sort the Court](https://graebor.itch.io/sort-the-court), Monopoly and by real-life stress, chaotic relatives, loud neighbors, and the universal struggle of being “the responsible one.”
+Inspired by [Sort the Court](https://graebor.itch.io/sort-the-court), Monopoly and by real-life stress, chaotic relatives, loud neighbors, and the universal struggle of being “the responsible one.”